Establishing our home for the next generation of service

 - Synergy of co-locating the Senior Hub with the Free Food Market, where many seniors access food assistance and/or serve as volunteers.

-What support has been committed already?
 What types of funding sources will be asked to support the GOVC?

 Neighborhood House will seek funding from an array of public and private sources, including individual donors, foundations, and corporate investors.
-Funding was launched with $100,000 of federal CARES Act funds secured by Oregon Rep. Lisa Reynolds.
-Approximately $400,000 has been committed in lead gifts by individual donors at the time of purchase.

 Who is overseeing the Capital Campaign?